anthonychu/python-durable-preview/README.md

-# Python Durable Functions Preview 🐍🌩
+# Python Durable Functions Early Preview 🐍🌩

 Follow this guide to get up and running with Python Durable Functions!